Lsfr271/WIP-intc16_t/README.md

 - intc16_t was created to test my C++ skills.
 This is not expected to be used by anyone in coding but if you want, you can use it.

-## How to get started if you are interested?
+## How to get started if you are interested
 1- Download [intc.hpp](https://github.com/Lsfr271/WIP-intc16_t/blob/main/src/intc.hpp).
 Or copy the file contents into a file in your workspace.

 2- Include it in a .cpp file. (your workspace structure can be different.)